Mayotte Magnus: Biography

-She divorced her first husband in 1974, and during the late 1970s/early '80s Magnus married the photographer Jorge Lewinski (1921–2008) with whom she collaborated on a series of photographically illustrated books.
+Magnus divorced her first husband in 1974, and during the late 1970s/early '80s she married the photographer Jorge Lewinski (1921–2008), with whom she collaborated on a series of photographically illustrated books.
 Lewinski died in 2008.

 Magnus has worked to restore the Palais épiscopal d'Alan in Alan, Haute-Garonne, a home that she shared with her husband.
 The building contains a large number of paintings and photographs.